- Juvéderm Ultra XC is a dermal filler containing hyaluronic acid, water, and lidocaine.

 In rare cases, Juvéderm can cause infections, scarring, and death to affected skin tissues.

 Like other Juvéderm products, you might see noticeable differences in your skin almost immediately.
 According to the Juvéderm website, these results can last up to a year.
-In general, fillers containing HA last between six months and one year, according to the FDA.
+In general, fillers containing HA last between six months and one year, according to the

 You’ll need follow-up treatments to maintain your desired results, and as recommended by your treatment provider.